konsumer/learnsql/README.md

 UPDATE Users SET email="david.konsumer@gmail.com" WHERE lastName="Konsumer";
 ```

 The `WHERE` clause can do the same things as `SELECT`'s.
-It can affect 1 or many records, depending on your `WHERE` caluse, just like `SELECT`s.
+It can affect 1 or many records, depending on your `WHERE` clause, just like `SELECT`s.

 ### Delete